St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 breathtaking events venue.

-one of the most significant performers and activists of his day, Paul Robeson, sang at St Paul’s Cathedral.
-To mark the sixtieth anniversary of
+most significant performers and activists of his day, Paul Robeson, sang at St Paul’s Cathedral.
+To mark the sixtieth anniversary of this event we

-this event we look back at that occasion and the life of this extraordinary man, whose story deserves to be celebrated much more
+look back at that occasion and the life of this extraordinary man, whose story deserves to be celebrated much more widely.

 Rise to Fame